JiachuanDENG/Audio-Classification-in-Multi-stage-Semi-Supervised-Learning-Way/README.md

 | Stage 0 |  0.285 | 0.282
 | Stage 1  | 0.828 | 0.791
 | Stage 2 | 0.836 | 0.816

+### Run The Code
+1. make sure you place correct data path in config.ini, all the data we use can be found in https://www.kaggle.com/c/freesound-audio-tagging-2019/data and https://www.kaggle.com/daisukelab/fat2019_prep_mels1
+2. one-click-run: python3 runme.py.
+You can find out the order of running all the codes in this script.